dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ## Metadata versioning { #webapi_metadata_versioning }

-This section explains the Metadata Versioning APIs available starting 2.24
+This section explains the metadata versioning APIs.

   - `/api/metadata/version`: This endpoint will return the current metadata version of the system on which it is invoked.